albertored11/twitter-bot-randimg/README.md

 - [ ] Add option for generating systemd unit and service.
 - [ ] Create makefile.
 - [x] Make ```--user``` argument optional (if not provided, use default twurl user).
+- [ ] Check that chosen directory exists!

 Any suggestions are appreciated!